hurrecon-model/HurreconPython/README.md

 The boundary files are vector shapefiles that are used for creating maps of regional results.
 Files must be renamed so the first name of each file is "boundary".
-These files are located on the gis subdirectory.
+These files are located on the vector subdirectory.

 Examples of input files may be found on the inst/extdata subdirectory (R) or data subdirectory (Python).